infojunkie/blog/_posts/2020-11-17-validate-musicxml.md

 invalid.musicxml fails to validate
 ```

-The difference between external links to `xml.xsd` and `xlink.xsd` is twofold:
+The difference between local and external links to `xml.xsd` and `xlink.xsd` is twofold:
 - The time taken for validation is significant.
 For local files:

 ```